 \section{Challenges}

-In the following section, we discuss, some characteristics of the above-introduced dataset and challenges regarding its annotation and labeling.
-Both, the XXL imaging as well as the labeling steps provide ambiguities with respect to the data.
+In the following section, we discuss, some characteristics of the above-introduced data-set and challenges regarding its annotation and labelling.
+Both, the XXL imaging as well as the labelling steps provide ambiguities with respect to the data.
 To this end an example from sub-volume $V_6$ (3072,7168,0) will be taken, see Figure \ref{fig:challenges-map}, and used as representative for the corresponding categories of challenges, namely noise (see Section \ref{sec:challenges-noisyData}), low contrast segments (see Section \ref{sec:challenges-lowContrast}), segments leaving and re-entering the sub-volume (see Section \ref{sec:challenges-boomerang}) as well as annotator noise \ref{sec:challenges-annotator-noise}.
 However, these categories are only exemplary and not to be understood as fully comprehensive.